 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, the differences aren't huge; each agency uses the following to calculate a credit score:
+While these methods vary from one agency to another, the differences aren't huge; all of the agencies use the following to build your credit score:

-- Your Credit History - How long have you had credit for years, or for just a short time?
+- Your Credit History - Have you had credit for years, or for just a short time?

 - Late Payments - Do you have a history of late payments?

-- Your Credit Card Balances - How many accounts do you have, and how much do you owe on them?
+- Credit Card Balances - How many credit card accounts do you have, and how much do you owe on them?

-- Credit Inquiries - How many times have lenders pulled your credit for the purpose of giving you a loan?
+- Inquiries on Your Credit - How many times have lenders pulled your credit report for the purpose of giving you a loan?

+Did you know?
 FICO scores are used for more than just determining whether or not you qualify for a mortgage.
-Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.
+Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

 Improving your score

-Unfortunately, there isn't a lot you can do to immediately improve your credit score.
+What can you do to raise your FICO score?
+Very little in the short term.
 Some companies promise quick fixes, but they can't do anything different than what you can do — for free.
-You must appeal for the credit agency to remove any incorrect data on your credit report; this is really the only way to quickly improve your credit score.
+(Of course you must appeal incorrect items on your credit report.)

-Before you can improve your score, you must get your score and be sure that the credit reports from each reporting agency are correct.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive to get your FICO from all three reporting agencies, along with your credit report.
-Also available are helpful information and tools that help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your score, you must know your score and be sure that the reports from each credit reporting agency are correct.
+Fair Isaac, the corporation that invented the original FICO score, offers FICO scores on its website: myFICO.com.
+It's inexpensive, fast, and easy to get your credit score along with reports from all three reporting agencies.
+They also provide helpful information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report once a year from the three major agencies at AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and very inexpensive.
+You can get a federally-mandated free credit report every year from the three major agencies by visiting AnnualCreditReport.com.
+These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.